Here is why Opposition must unite in Parliament

 According to a political analyst, the Opposition doesn’t have another option than coming together in the Parliament.

 “Before the elections, Sonia Gandhi was successful in bringing 22 Opposition parties together.
 As a leader of the second largest party in the Lok Sabha, she must unite the Opposition in the Parliament.
-The fact is that both the Congress and the other Opposition parties need the support of each other to corner Narendra Modi government, ” says the analyst.
+The fact is that both the Congress and the other Opposition parties need the support of each other to corner Narendra Modi government,” says the analyst.

 According to him, the linguistic skills of the current Opposition Members of Parliament also demand that they must join hands.